NIGHT MOVES – A WINTER SKINCARE NATURAL BEAUTY ROUTINE

 Also… all products by Pura Botanicals are made in Edmonton!
 I am always so impressed by the quality of work coming out of this city…. especially this skincare line!

 Herbivore Botanicals is also another brand I have been impressed with over the years.
 I recall stalking their simple yet lovely packaging in their Etsy shop when they first began.
 All of a sudden they were in Vogue and now they’re internationally recognized.
 It is so nice seeing a natural indie beauty line reach such widespread success!

 With that said, one of their newer launches, Herbivore Botanicals Moon Fruit Superfruit Night Treatment ($78) is pretty phenomenal as well.
 It is comprised of fruit enzymes (Papaya, Lemon, Sugar Cane, Orange, Bilberry, Cranberry and Maple) that help exfoliate and resurface your skin; perfect for the wintertime.
 It also has kokum and shea butters to moisturize as well.
 The purpley colour comes from the inclusion of indigo root powder.
 I use this 2-3 times a week.
 It gives me a good excuse to give myself a facial massage as the product only really works when the cream is massaged into your skin.
 Looooove it.

 MVP OF SKIN

-I would have to say that Tea Tree oil is an all around skin saviour.
+Finally, I would have to say that Tea Tree oil is an all around skin saviour.
 It doesn’t exactly belong in moisturzing or cleansing categories.
 It would have to be in its own category for all around greatness.
-Thursday Plantation Tea Tree Oil is great for clearing up blackheads, reducing redness, clearing up acne, and preventing ingrown hairs.
-This is a must have in the medicine cabinet and a staple for your beauty routine.
+Thursday Plantation Tea Tree Oil is great for minimizing blackheads, reducing redness, clearing up acne, and preventing ingrown hairs.
+Ultimately, this is a must have in the medicine cabinet and a staple for any beauty routine.